intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 ## Model Zoo

-Use cases that had already been optimized by Intel engineers are available at [Model Zoo for Intel® Architecture](https://github.com/IntelAI/models/tree/pytorch-r1.10-models).
-A bunch of PyTorch use cases for benchmarking are also available on the [Github page](https://github.com/IntelAI/models/tree/pytorch-r1.10-models/benchmarks#pytorch-use-cases).
+Use cases that had already been optimized by Intel engineers are available at [Model Zoo for Intel® Architecture](https://github.com/IntelAI/models/tree/pytorch-r1.12-models).
+A bunch of PyTorch use cases for benchmarking are also available on the [GitHub page](https://github.com/IntelAI/models/tree/pytorch-r1.12-models/benchmarks#pytorch-use-cases).
 You can get performance benefits out-of-box by simply running scipts in the Model Zoo.